zjestrella-r7/plugin-sdk-docs/PYTHON.md

 #### Triggers

+Testing triggers using Docker requires the use of the `--debug` option otherwise the trigger will fail due to attempts to post events to an http URL that's not available.

 #### Connections

 You can access the connection variables defined in `plugin.spec.yaml` while in `connection.py` using a dictionary called `params` where